TonyXuQAQ/CenterLineDet/README.md

 # CenterLineDet
 This is the official repo of paper **CenterLineDet: Road Lane CenterLine Graph Detection With Vehicle-Mounted Sensors by Transformer for High-definition Map Creation** by Zhenhua Xu, Yuxuan Liu, Yuxiang Sun, Ming Liu and Lujia Wang.

+Additional supplementary materials could be found at our [project page](https://tonyxuqaq.github.io/projects/CenterLineDet/).

 ## Update
-Oct/15/2022: Release the inference code
+Oct/12/2022: Release the inference code

 ## Platform info
 Hardware: